EgShes/avito_test_task/README.md

 1. Fasttext:
 Very fast training and and good perfomance (~ 0.86 on validation set);
 1. ELMO + CNN:
 Super slow inference because of ELMO calculation of word embeddings.
-Was trained for 3 epochs (~ 3 hours) and stopped.
+Was trained for 3 epochs (~ 3 hours for every epoch) and stopped.
 Not the best performance (~ 0.82) and tremendously slow inference;
 1. ULMFiT:
 The best performance (~ 0.87) and good speed of inference.